On this page you’ll find some of the trading tools, websites and books that have helped me on my journey.

 I use Premium Data for back testing all of my trading systems and am very happy with the quality and the service.
-Norgate now offers an alpha test package that includes historical constituents and this is an incredibly helpful feature for dealing with survivorship-bias.
+Norgate is soon to roll out a package that includes historical constituents and this is an incredibly helpful feature for dealing with survivorship-bias.

 #1.
 For Trading Ideas

 As a trader, you should be spending as much time as possible looking for new trading ideas and that’s why Quantpedia is so powerful.